-Weekends are rest days and it is the best time to catch up on sleep and when that’s done, for the rest of the day, it is time to go around town.
+When on an overseas trip, weekends are rest days and it is the best time to catch up on sleep and when that’s done, for the rest of the day, it is time to go around town.

-Navigating around the station was not that difficult – plenty of large signs in English and color-coded arrows but for those who cannot communicate in Mandarin, you may have some trouble communicating with the Metro staff but then again, you will not have problem communicating with fellow passengers for assistance.
+Navigating around the station was not that difficult – plenty of large signs in English and colour-coded arrows but for those who cannot communicate in Mandarin, you may have some trouble communicating with the Metro staff but then again, you will not have a problem communicating with fellow passengers for assistance.

 During our time, there were incidents of Metro trains stalling and derailing causing some injuries to some peak-hours passengers.
-So when some one proposed that we take Metro to go for shopping, we were a bit apprehensive about of safety.
+So when someone proposed that we take Metro to go shopping, we were a bit apprehensive about of safety.
 But then, we decided to take some chance – we did not think it was that bad.

 One of the places we decided to go using Metro this time is an old temple in Shanghai.
 We were hoping to do some shopping along the way as well.

-The first place we went was the Jin’an Temple – it was an impressive structure in the middle of the city and next to shopping malls.
+The first place we went to was the Jin’an Temple – it was an impressive structure in the middle of the city and next to shopping malls.
 It is said that it is the oldest temple in the city – built in 247 AD and was the site for China’s first Buddhist organization in 1912, then during the Cultural Revolution, it was converted into a plastics factory.

 We went there in 2 taxis – it was easy to get a taxi to the temple but it is a different story when you want to leave – there is hardly a taxi on sight and there is a long queue at the taxi stand.
 We had to pay to enter this temple as well but if I was not wrong, the charges seemed cheaper.

 Despite the actual age and compared to the Jin’an Temple, this temple looked older and a bit run-down.
 Whilst others decided to do some prayers – some of us decided to walk to the souvenir shops for some cheap Buddhist relics and other souvenirs for home (they were selling jade here as well).

-I packed about 3 bottles of drinking water in my bag but still it was not enough.
+I packed about 3 bottles of drinking water in my bag but still, it was not enough.
 It was quite late in the afternoon when we were simply too tired (and hungry & thirsty) to go further.
 We walked out (not before being bugged by the beggars outside the temple – I became an easy target for them) for the nearest Metro station (it was quite a long walk from the temple to the station) and looked for a place to have lunch.

 To be continued…